Fukushima nuclear accident cleanup: Suggestions of dumping cooling water

 In September 2019, the contaminated cooling water had almost reached storage capacity.
 Japan's environment minister Yoshiaki Harada suggested, that there was only one recourse: "release it into the ocean and dilute it... there are no other options."
 A day later, Yoshiaki Harada was taken out of his function, after protests.
 His successor Shinjiro Koizumi apologized to the fishermen in Fukushima at a meeting in Iwaki City.
-The new minister promised to take a strong few on the facts, and to push for reconstruction.
+The new minister promised to take a strong view of the facts, and to push for reconstruction.

 In 2020, the storage of contaminated water reached over a million tons, stored in large containers at the grounds of the plant.
-In 2022, the storage capacity could be exceeded.
-Therefore, a proposal was made in spring 2020 to start discharging the cooling water into the ocean.
-Hiroshi Kishi, the president of JF Zengyoren, the headman of many fishermen cooperations, strongly opposed this proposal at a meeting with Japanese government representatives.
+It was predicted that in 2022, the storage capacity could be exceeded.
+Therefore, a proposal was made in spring 2020, to start discharging the cooling water into the ocean.
+Hiroshi Kishi, the president of JF Zengyoren, the headman of many fishermen cooperatives, strongly opposed this proposal at a meeting with Japanese government representatives.
 According to Kishi, any release of cooling water could prompt other countries to reinforce restrictions on imports of Japanese fishery products, reversing a recent trend toward easing.

 Radioactive waste

-Cooling the reactors with recirculated and decontaminated water from the basements proved to be a success, but as a consequence, this radioactive waste was piling up in the temporary storage facility at the plant.
+Cooling the reactors with recirculated and decontaminated water from the basements proved successful, but as a consequence, this radioactive waste was accumulating in the temporary storage facility at the plant.
 TEPCO decided in the first week of October to use the "Sally" decontamination system built by Toshiba Corporation and keep the Kurion/Areva system as backup.

-On 27 September, after three months operation, some 4,700 drums with radioactive waste had piled up at the plant.
-The Kurion and Sally systems both utilized zeolites to concentrate cesium.
-After the zeolite was saturated, the vessels with the zeolite were turned into nuclear waste.
+On 27 September, after three months operation, some 4,700 drums with radioactive waste had accumulated at the plant.
+The Kurion and Sally systems both used zeolites to concentrate cesium.
+After the zeolite was saturated, the vessels with the zeolite were designated as nuclear waste.
 By now, 210 Kurion-made vessels with a total of 307 cubic meters, each vessel measuring 0.9 meters in diameter and 2.3 meters in height had accumulated at the plant.
 The Areva-filters used sand to absorb radioactive materials and chemicals were used to reactivate the filters.
 In this way, 581 cubic meters of highly contaminated sludge were produced.

 According to Professor Akio Koyama of the Kyoto University Research Reactor Institute, the density of high-level decontaminated water was believed to contain 10 gigabecquerel per liter, but if this is condensed to polluted sludge and zeolites, this density could increase 10,000 fold.
-These densities could not be dealt using conventional systems.
+These densities could not be dealt with using conventional systems.